 First, a brief venture into anatomy…

 Genital?
 Vulvovaginal?
-“Down there”?
+“Down there?”
 What exactly are we talking about?
 When we say genital, we are referring to the internal (vagina) and external (vulva) sexual organs.
 Sometimes when people say vagina they are actually referring to the vulva, the external female genital area.
 In fact, many people would benefit from a refresher on the basics of female anatomy.
 So…briefly….the vagina is a muscular canal inside of the body that connects the vulva to the uterus.
-From the outside, you can only see the introitus (the opening to the vagina.)
+From the outside, you can only see the introitus (the opening to the vagina), and, to do this, you would likely need to separate the labia a bit.
 The vulva includes the mons pubis, labia majora (outer lips) and minora (inner lips), the clitoris and the urethra.

 The following recommendations outline things you can start doing right now to promote your vulvovaginal health and to lay the foundation for more comfortable, pain-free, satisfying sexual experiences (no doctors or outside specialists required!).